ValentinnDimitroff/ra-compact-ui/README.md

 # ra-compact-ui
 Enhanced styling components for popular framework [`react-admin`](https://github.com/marmelab/react-admin).

+No extra dependencies are required except the ones react-admin is already using.

 Why using?
  - reduces styling boilerplate code
  - eases layout customizations